skytreader/alexandria/readme.markdown

 Travis CI builds.
 But other than that, there will be no guarantees.

 Simply install `docker` and `docker-compose` and do `docker-compose up --build`.
+When running the app from a docker set-up, set the `ALEXANDRIA_CONFIG` env var to `../docker_config.py`.
+That is,

+    export ALEXANDRIA_CONFIG='../docker_config.py'

 # Testing Set-up